armankhondker/ArmanKhondker/README.md

 ### Hi 👋, I'm Arman!

 - Backend Software Engineer at Microsoft AI based in Seattle, WA.
+- Interested in AI/ML and Distributed systems.
-- Previously building TikTok Shop.
+- Previously on TikTok Shop.